Nilgiri Mountain Railway: Route

 The uphill journey takes around 290 minutes (4.8 hours), and the downhill journey takes 215 minutes (3.6 hours).
 It has the steepest track in Asia with a maximum gradient of 8.33%.
-During Meter Gauge era in 1990s, The Nilgiri Express used to run between Chennai(then Madras) & Udhagamandalam(then Ooty) directly.
-Timings were:- Madras 21.00; Ooty 10.20 & in return:- Ooty 16.30; Madras 05.50.But it was stopped after NMR got UNESCO World Heritage Tag in 1994.
 As of 2007, a daily train crosses the rack section, which starts from Mettupalayam at 07:10 and reaches Udhagamandalam at noon.
-The return train starts from Udhagamandalam at 14:00, and reaches at 17:35.
+The return train starts from Udhagamandalam at 14:00, and reaches Mettupalayam at 17:35.
 The train is scheduled to connect to the Nilgiri Express, which travels from Mettupalayam to Chennai via Coimbatore.
 A summer special service runs in April and May, starting from Mettupalayam at 09:30 am and from Udhagamandalam at 12:15 pm.
 Between Coonoor and Udagamandalam, four daily trains run each way.

 Even though the NMR supplies networked computerized ticketing systems for onward journeys, it still issues Edmondson style manual tickets for the Udhagamandalam-Mettupalayam journey to preserve its 'World Heritage Site' status.
 Ticket booking is similar to conventional trains and can be done via the Indian Railway website.
 It is advisable to book tickets well in advance, especially during peak season.